Published: February 27, 2026

 How to use WebDAV

-• Login into FileBrowser and go to Settings -> API Tokens:
+• Log in to FileBrowser and open Settings → API Tokens:

-Once you created the Token, copy it to your clipboard and use it as password for you preferred WebDAV client.
+When you create the token, copy the full value and use it only as the password in your WebDAV client.

 • https://files.example.com/dav/<source-name>/